seas-computing/sec-directory-client/README.md

 [![Test and Build](https://github.com/seas-computing/sec-directory-client/actions/workflows/test-build.yml/badge.svg)](https://github.com/seas-computing/sec-directory-client/actions/workflows/test-build.yml)

-This is the react-based client for the Directory Screen on the SEAS Allston Campus.
+This is the react-based client application for the Directory Screen on the SEAS Allston Campus.
 It was bootstrapped with [Create React App][cra] using the default Typescript template.

+This is meant to be used in conjunction with the [sec-directory-server][server] project, which is responsible for populating the Algolia database.

 ## Setup